Nicole Faria

-Nicole Estelle Faria (born 9 February 1990) is an Indian actress, model and the winner of the Miss Earth 2010 pageant.
-She is the brand ambassador for various brands including Clean & Clear, a line of dermatology products owned by Johnson & Johnson and was the international brand ambassador for Swiss luxury wristwatches Frédérique Constant.
-She was featured on international fashion and lifestyle magazine covers, like Elle, Vogue, Cosmopolitan, JFW, Man's World Magazine and appeared on the Kingfisher Calendar in 2014.
+Nicole Faria Powar (née Faria; born 9 February 1990) is an Indian actress, model and the winner of the Miss Earth 2010 pageant.
+She is the brand ambassador for various brands including Clean & Clear and Swiss luxury wristwatches, Frédérique Constant.
+She was featured on international fashion and lifestyle magazine covers, like Elle, Vogue, Cosmopolitan, JFW, Man's World magazine and appeared on the Kingfisher Calendar in 2014.
 She has made significant contribution in spreading awareness about the detrimental effect of pollution on Rabindra Sarobar Lakes in Kolkata, West Bengal.

 In January 2018, Nicole received an award from the President of India, Ram Nath Kovind for being the first Indian woman to win the title of Miss Earth 2010.
 She was one of 112 women honoured as First Ladies of the country for their pioneering achievements after an extensive research process made by the Ministry of Women and Child Development of India.

 Career

 Early career

-Nicole entered the world of fashion at the age of fifteen, working in the industry in Delhi, Mumbai, and Colombo, Sri Lanka.
-Since the international Miss Earth pageant, she has had opportunities to break into Bollywood.
+She entered the world of fashion at the age of fifteen, working in the industry in Delhi, Mumbai, and Colombo, Sri Lanka.
+Since her international Miss Earth pageant win, she has had opportunities to break into Bollywood.
 In an interview, when asked how her life has changed after winning the Miss Earth 2010, she replied: "It has changed a lot — drastically.
 Right after the win, I started getting better work and more work.
 The quality of work shot up to the stars.
 And I have met so many new people, so many nice, very warm-hearted people.
 I have got to travel the world, see more places, get a taste of different cultures and traditions, which is very satisfying for me."
 She has posed for fashion magazines including Elle, Cosmopolitan, and Vogue.
 She has walked the ramp in the Lakme Fashion Week, Wills Lifestyle India Fashion Week, and Colombo Fashion Week.

 In November 2010, Faria was featured in a television commercial made by the HP Personal Systems for its snap-on cover notebooks, called "The Computer is Personal Again" campaign.

 Femina Miss India 2010

-Nicole won the Miss India Earth title at the Pantaloons Femina Miss India 2010 beauty pageant in Mumbai.
+Nicole won the Miss Earth India title at the Pantaloons Femina Miss India 2010 beauty pageant in Mumbai.
 This is a national beauty pageant competition in India, which annually selects three winners to compete internationally.
 She won along with Manasvi Mamgai, who was crowned Femina Miss India World 2010, and Neha Hinge, who won Femina Miss India International 2010.
 Faria was crowned by Miss India Earth 2009, Shriya Kishore.